cloudposse-terraform-components/aws-spacelift-idp-group-mappings/src/README.md

 ---
 tags:
+  - terraform
+  - terraform-modules
+  - aws
+  - components
+  - terraform-components
+  - spacelift
-  - component/spacelift/idp-group-mappings
+  - idp
-  - layer/spacelift
+  - identity-provider
-  - provider/aws
+  - group-mappings
-  - provider/spacelift
+  - access-control
 ---

-# Component: `spacelift/idp-group-mappings`
+# Component: `group-mappings`

-This component is responsible for creating and managing the [IdP group mappings](https://docs.spacelift.io/concepts/user-management/admin.html#idp-group-mapping) within the Spacelift organization.
+This component is responsible for creating and managing the IdP group mappings within the Spacelift organization.
 It ensures that Identity Provider (IdP) groups are correctly mapped to specific roles across designated Spacelift spaces, enabling precise access control and role-based permissions.
 ## Usage

 **Stack Level**: Global

-The following are example snippets of how to use this component:
+Here's an example snippet for how to use this component.

 ```yaml
 # stacks/catalog/spacelift/idp-group-mappings.yaml